akash314/junipercodingchallenge/README.md

-# junipercodingchallenge
+# QueryBuilder

-Juniper Coding Challenge - Web form to build query using BackboneJS, jQuery, JavaScript and HTML.
+Web form to build query using BackboneJS, jQuery, JavaScript and HTML.
 The unit test cases are written using Mocha, Chai and Sinon.

 ####View form###